-The Colleges of Agricultural & Environmental Sciences, Biological Sciences, Engineering, and Letters & Science invite their graduating seniors to apply as the student speaker at the Fall Commencement Ceremony taking place in December 2018.
+The Colleges of Agricultural & Environmental Sciences, Biological Sciences, Engineering, and Letters & Science invite their graduating seniors to apply as the student speaker at the Spring Commencement Ceremony taking place in June 2019.

 In order to qualify, you must:

 - Be earning a degree from UC Davis

 - Must have a minimum of 160 units completed by the start of Spring Quarter 2019